recomb-conference/recomb2026/how_to_register.md

 ---

-#### What's included
+#### What Is Included

 **RECOMB 2026:**
 * Access to all sessions of RECOMB 2026 and relevant materials
-* Gala dinner (Academic and Industry ticket types)
+* Gala dinner (included for **Academic** and **Industry** registration categories)
-* Lunch on all conference days
+* Lunch on all main conference days
 * Refreshments during coffee breaks and poster sessions

 **Satellite Meetings:**
 * Access to all sessions of the RECOMB 2026 Satellite Meetings and relevant materials
-* Lunch on all conference days
+* Lunch on all satellite meeting days
 * Refreshments during coffee breaks and poster sessions

 #### Registration Fees

-Below are the registration rates, organized by registration type and registration period.
-Please note that members of **ISCB and Hellenic Bioinformatics receive a 15% discount**.
+Below are the registration rates.
+Please note that **members of ISCB and Hellenic Bioinformatics receive a 15% discount**.
 ISCB membership can be added during the RECOMB 2026 registration process.

 For more information about membership options, please visit the [International Society for Computational Biology](https://www.iscb.org/membership-details) or [Hellenic Bioinformatics](https://hscbio.wordpress.com/contact-where/) websites.

----

 **Early Registration Fees:**

 ***Members***
 | Ticket Type | RECOMB Only | Satellites Only | RECOMB and Satellites |
 | ----------- | ----------: | --------------: | --------------------: |
 | Student     |     €272.00 |         €187.00 |               €357.00 |